;

 Montenegro

-Montenegro, a small but dynamic country in Southeastern Europe, has shown considerable resilience and adaptability in its economic landscape.
-The economy is diverse, with significant contributions from tourism, services, and industry.
-Economic growth is expected to continue, supported by ongoing reforms and strategic investments.
+Montenegro, a small but dynamic country in Southeastern Europe, has demonstrated economic resilience and adaptability.
+Its diverse economy benefits from tourism, services, and industry.
+Economic growth is expected to continue, fueled by reforms and strategic investments.

-In 2023, Montenegro's GDP grew by approximately 6%, driven by a strong performance in the tourism sector and a steady inflow of migrants which boosted private consumption.
-For 2024, economic growth is projected to moderate to 3.7%, reflecting a normalization of tourism growth and overall economic activities.
+In 2023, Montenegro's GDP grew by 6%, driven by a strong tourism sector and rising private consumption.
+For 2024, economic growth is projected at 3.7%, reflecting normalized tourism activity and steady domestic economic performance.

-Inflation peaked at 17.2% in 2022 but has since declined to 4.3% by the end of 2023.
-It is expected to stabilize around 2.7% in 2024 as global commodity prices and domestic wage pressures moderate.
-The unemployment rate has decreased to 13.5% in mid-2023, but employment growth is projected to slow in 2024 due to weakening domestic and external demand.
+Inflation, which peaked at 17.2% in 2022, declined to 4.3% by the end of 2023 and is expected to stabilize around 2.7% in 2024 due to moderate global commodity prices and domestic wage pressures.
+The unemployment rate decreased to 13.5% in mid-2023, though employment growth may slow due to weakening domestic and external demand.

 Currency: